seanfitzg/giphy-search/README.md

 # Giphy Search

-Simple demo app to showcase Node, Angular, Webpack etc.  It also uses babel to transpile from ES6, and eslint.
+Simple demo app to showcase Node, Angular, Webpack etc.  It also uses eslint, and babel to transpile from ES6.

 # To start
 * Git Clone the app to a directory